The-Broken-Keyboard/shell/README.md

 4. In proclore , since our this shell will run in foreground , no other process except of this shell process will contain + sign.
 5. I am not handling the exit command since it was not mentioned in project document and also exit is not executed by execvp.
 6. I am storing all commands which got entered in shell as pastevents , even if they were wrong commands.

+FOR B AND C

+7. I am not implementing bg with piping
+8. In redirection multiple input redirection or multiple output redirection is not allowed in a single command
+9. my shell won't do anything if there is no any running foreground process and if user gives input ctrl+c 10.I am removing the bg process from list as soon as it gets executed completely in foreground after fg command